topac/rmega/README.md

   gem install rmega
 ```

-## Command line usage
+## Command Line Usage

+<img src="https://i.imgur.com/VVl55wj.gif"/>

-Since version 0.2.0 you can use the commands `rmega-dl` and `rmega-up` to easily download and upload files to MEGA.
+Since version 0.2.0 you can use the commands `rmega-dl` and `rmega-up` to download and upload files to MEGA.

  * Downloads are resumable
+ * You can download all the links in a given file, e.g. `rmega-dl my_links.txt`
+ * Scrape a web page and download all the MEGA links, e.g. `rmega-dl https://www.reddit.com/r/megalinks/foobar`
  * HTTP proxy support
- * See the CHANGELOG file for more info

-<img src="https://i.imgur.com/VVl55wj.gif"/>

-*Pro tips:*

-* Streaming: you can use a video player (e.g. VLC) to play videos while downloading them.
+ * Streaming! :beer: You can use a video player (VLC works perfectly) to play videos while downloading them
-* Super privacy: you can use it combined with [torsocks](https://github.com/dgoulet/torsocks/) to download and upload files through the Tor network (very slow).
+ * You can use it combined with [torsocks](https://github.com/dgoulet/torsocks/) to download and upload files through the Tor network (slower)

-## DSL usage
+## DSL Usage

 ### Login